 Sounds bad: But a broken neck requires stabilization to prevent spine damage and quadraplegia. ...Read more

 Broadly speaking, cardioplumonary resuscitation (cpr), is the act of compressing the heart in an effort to create blood flow.
 This is typically performed as "external" or "closed chest" cpr, as taught by the america heart association.
 When performed with assisted ventilation, it is possible to deliver enough oxygen to the heart for it to regain its ability to ...Read more

-- How can you have sex with a broken leg?
+- How can you have safe sex with someone who has herpes?